dotnet/csharplang/proposals/improved-interpolated-strings.md

 1. A method argument is converted as part of determining applicable function members (covered below), or
 2. Given an _interpolated\_string\_expression_ `S` being converted to type `T`, the following is true:
     * `T` is an _applicable\_interpolated\_string\_builder\_type_, and
-    * `T` has an accessible static void-returning method `GetInterpolatedStringBuilder` that takes 2 int parameters and 1 out parameter of type `T`, in that order.
+    * `T` has an accessible static bool-returning method `GetInterpolatedStringBuilder` that takes 2 int parameters and 1 out parameter of type `T`, in that order.

 We want to make `GetInterpolatedStringBuilder` a static method with an `out` parameter for 2 reasons:

 1. By making it a `static` method instead of a constructor, we allow the implementation to pool builders if it so decides to.
 If we limited the pattern to constructors, then the implementation would be required to always return new instances.
-2. By making the builder an `out` parameter we allow overloading of the `GetInterpolatedStringBuilder` method by builder type, which is useful for scenarios like the logger above, which could have `TraceLoggerParamsBuilder`/`DebugLoggerParamsBuilder`/`WarningLoggerParamsBuilder`/etc.
+2. By making the builder an `out` parameter we allow the `GetInterpolatedStringBuilder` method to return a bool indicating whether to continue formatting, which is useful for scenarios like the logger above that may want to skip any argument evaluation at all for cases when the log level isn't enabled.

 #### Applicable function member adjustments